ietf-teep/architecture/draft-ietf-teep-architecture.md

 For comparison, similar APIs may exist on the TAM side, where a Broker may or may not exist, depending on whether the TAM uses a TEE or not:

-1. ProcessConnect: A notification that an incoming TEEP session is being requested by a TEEP Agent.
+1. ProcessConnect: A notification that a new TEEP session is being requested by a TEEP Agent.

-2. ProcessTeepMessage: A message arriving from the network, to be delivered to the TAM for processing.
+2. ProcessTeepMessage: A message arriving on an existing TEEP session, to be delivered to the TAM for processing.

 For further discussion on these APIs, see {{I-D.ietf-teep-otrp-over-http}}.